A Better Understanding of the 4 Functions of Behavior and your FBA/Behavior Plan or IEP

 Inside: Learn the history behind the “4 Functions of Behavior” and the many flaws of trying to apply this principle to all IEP students.

 In the field of psychology and behavior analysis, it is commonly understood that every behavior has a purpose or a function.
+Teachers and others participating in ABA call this the “4 functions of behavior.”

 Understanding the function of behavior can help individuals and professionals identify the underlying reasons why a behavior occurs and develop effective strategies for modifying or managing that behavior.
+But, as an advocate who has attended more manifestation meetings than I can count, I see this 4 functions of behavior approach to be quite flawed.

-If parents (and teachers!) have a better understanding of the four functions of behavior, the history behind the philosophy, and the many flaws, you can be a better advocate for a child exhibiting behaviors.
+If parents (and teachers!) have a better understanding of the four functions of behavior, the history behind the philosophy, and the many flaws, you can be a better advocate for a child exhibiting undesirable behaviors.

-1. Who Developed the 4 Functions of Behavior?
+Who Developed the 4 Functions of Behavior?

 The four functions of behavior were first identified by B.F.
 Skinner, an American psychologist who is known for his pioneering work in behaviorism.

-These four functions of behavior are still widely used today in the field of applied behavior analysis and are often overused to oversimplify the underlying reasons for challenging behaviors in individuals with developmental and behavioral disorders.
+These four functions of behavior are still widely used today in the field of applied behavior analysis (ABA) and are often overused to oversimplify the underlying reasons for challenging behaviors in individuals with developmental and behavioral disorders.

 Let’s dig in.

-2. 4 Functions of Behavior
+4 Functions of Behavior

 There are four main functions of behavior, which are as follows: